-To be considered for admission to a doctoral program, an applicant must have a minimum grade-point average of 3.0 on a 4.0 scale.
+To be considered for admission to a doctoral program, an applicant must have a minimum grade-point average of 3.0.
 Some doctoral degree programs also require a master's degree or its equivalent.
-NMSU does not admit doctoral students on a provisional basis.
+NMSU does not admit a doctoral student on a provisional basis.